 - The benefits of modern restaurant POS systems

 - Other restaurant technology that can help your business adapt and evolve

 Though the situation will look a little bit different across the country, virtually every restaurateur will need some form of restaurant technology to adapt to our new normal.

 The Three Biggest Hurdles for Restaurants

 Though there are still a lot of unknowns, the future of dining out is becoming more clear as restaurants here and abroad begin reopening their doors.
 Based on these early reopenings it seems that there are three major hurdles facing restaurateurs.

 The most obvious hurdle is reducing the spread of the novel coronavirus.
 Though restaurants have always prioritized food safety and cleanliness, this is more important than ever before in order to keep the public and staff safe.
 These extra safety precautions will mean lengthier delivery times and slower speed of service than restaurants are used to.
-But in a post-COVID world, safety and hygiene will trump speed and efficiency.
+But in the wake of COVID-19, safety and hygiene will trump speed and efficiency.

 In every country that has begun to reopen its economy, government rules and regulations have posed major challenges for restaurant reopenings.
 For instance, physical distancing rules and capacity limits mean that many restaurants need to completely reconfigure their spaces, changing the dine-in experience entirely.
 Not to mention, more stringent measures such as contact tracing will mean asking diners to give up some of their privacy in order to visit your restaurant.